 - Other Projects:

-- Bluefields Basic School System: 2,500-gallon system installed in 2014 as a partnership between Jah Works and multiple organizations.
-Upfit in 2019 to include 200 gallons of potable water with the use of solar powered UV filtration devices, in partnership with RainHarvest Systems.
+- Bluefields Basic School System: Included in the totals above are a 2,500-gallon system installed in 2014 in partnership between multiple organizations, including Jah Works.
+In 2019, we added 200 gallons of potable water with the use of an additional tank and solar-powered UV filtration devices, in partnership with RainHarvest Systems.

-- WASH (Water, Sanitation and Hygiene) Prototype: indoor bathroom (shower, sink, toilet), septic system, and rainwater-catchment system combination, with solar-powered pump, installed for a senior citizen.
+- WASH (Water, Sanitation and Hygiene) Prototype: indoor bathroom (shower, sink, toilet), septic system, and rainwater-catchment system combination, with solar-powered pump, installed for a senior citizen in 2016.

 TOUR CLEAN WATER PROJECTS

 Sometimes catching rainwater means you have to repair a roof first.
 Read on to see how the team tackled this extensive project.